 - Proving that the medical professional’s negligence contributed to your child’s hemorrhage

 Aside from step one, this may be the general process for proving negligence in any personal injury or wrongful death case.
-If a non-medical professional was negligent in causing your child’s hemorrhage, then your lawyer may still follow steps 2 through 4 when making your case.
+If a non-medical professional was negligent in causing your child’s bleeding, then your lawyer may still follow steps 2 through 4 when making your case.

 A Lawyer from Our Firm Will Pursue Fair Coverage for Your Losses